ewolff/service-mesh-primer/manuscript/04-Example.md

 ## Visualization with Kiali

-With the information from the tracing, Jaeger can provide a graph with the dependencies between the microservices.
+With the information from the tracing, Jaeger can provide a graph depicting the dependencies between the microservices.
 However, [Kiali](https://www.kiali.io/) is a tool that is specialized in generating dependency graphs of microservices.
 It also shows traffic rates, latencies, and health of the services.
-That way, it provides not just a great overview of the microservices and their relationships but also information about how they are communicating with each other.
+That way, it provides not just a great overview of the microservices and their relationships, but also information about how they are communicating with each other.
 That makes it clearer what the status of the dependencies is and what is going on where in the microservices system.